Glench/iBreak/README.md

 /software holds processing code that drives everything

 	  /gratings is a processing stub that makes grating patterns.
-Parameteric for max customize.
+Parametric for max customize.
 A getting to know you project for nagle

 /firmware holds arduino code that talks to the processing code